-Estrogen deficiency is not only common around menopause, but also during 20s, 30s and 40s.
-Learn the top 5 causes of low estrogen.
+Estrogen deficiency is common around menopause.
+But it can also affect you during your 20s, 30s and 40s for the following 5 reasons.

 Estrogen plays an important role in our physical vitality, mental clarity, and emotional stability, as well as our sexuality and fertility.

 When estrogen is low, we tend to not feel quite like our normal selves.

 For example, we may feel tired and blue during menstruation (and postpartum).

 Or we may feel less sensual and attractive with a reduced interest and zest for life – among other signs and symptoms of estrogen deficiency.

 Even though estrogen deficiency is often associated with perimenopause and menopause, it’s also quite common among women in their 20s, 30s and 40s.

 This is because the aging of ovaries can begin 10-15 years before menopause, and there are other factors that can lower estrogen levels.